Are you waiting for your breast milk to come in after having your baby?

 You should also notice you can hear or see your baby swallowing more often once your milk comes in, maybe even gulping with let-downs.

 Four Methods To Soothe Breast Tenderness

-Breast tenderness during this period can happen for any number of reasons.
-Milk let-down, sore or cracked nipples, and other causes can all cause mild to intense discomfort — but don’t stress.
+Breast tenderness can happen during this period for many reasons.
+Milk let-down and sore or cracked nipples can all cause mild to intense discomfort — but don’t stress.
 There are solutions available to help you feel better in no time.

 1. Mind Your Nipples

 Sore nipples are something many breastfeeding mothers suffer from.
 Mild soreness tends to develop in the first few days after giving birth and can last through the first week.
 Practice getting a good latch with your baby to lessen the stress on your nipples.

 If your nipples are cracked, scabbed, or blistered, this is a sign that something is wrong with your baby’s latch, and you should get help from a trained lactation professional.

 Even if your baby isn’t eating very much in the first few days, continue having them latch on and practice.
 You want to encourage as much stimulation and let-down as possible.
 Once your milk comes in, your breasts will empty more frequently, making them feel better and improving your milk supply.